syzygy21/Medical_Challeneg_Screening/README.md

 The model demonstrated strong performance on the medical dataset, which was evident with the steady increase in the ROUGE scores and the improvement in validation loss throughout the training process, demonstrating the model’s capabilities of producing relevant and generalizable outputs.

+## Reasoning for using the ROUGE L Metric for Evaluation and Early Stopping

+ROUGE L looks at the losngest common subsequence between the generation and the ground truth.
+This effectively evaluates the sequential nature of the medical answer that is generated which can force the model to adapt to a generation style to produce outputs that have the same flow as that of the answers in the dataset.
+This is crucial as for a sensitive task like medical Q and A as the answers are supposed to be generated in a manner that is easy to read and understand making it easier for the uder to grasp the information.
+This makes the model follow the flow of the answers in training dataset more closely and a good dataset can be further very helpful in this scenario.

 # Model Selection

 The FLAN-T5 model was selected as the optimal foundation for our medical question-answering system based on the following considerations: